 What types of projects does MALT work on through SAP?

-SAP funds a variety of conservation projects, protecting Marin’s watersheds, increasing sustainable range and pasture management, providing technical farm assistance and increasing carbon sequestration through climate-resilient and carbon farming practices.
-Projects can range from cross fence installation, riparian restoration, water infrastructure development, stream bank stabilization, compost application and more.
+SAP funds a variety of conservation projects that protect Marin’s watersheds, increase sustainable range and pasture management, provide technical farm assistance and increase carbon sequestration through climate-resilient and carbon farming practices.
+Projects can vary from cross fence installation, riparian restoration, water infrastructure development, stream bank stabilization, compost application, pasture seeding and more.